 A variety of tickets are available prior to the show, details of which can be found below.

 The show is action-packed and visitors will be have the option to to watch leading international showjumping riders competing in the CSI5* classes, top level showing, driving and endurance competition and so much more.
 You can also watch the DAKS Pony Club mounted games, the Shetland Pony Grand National, the mounted band of the Household Cavalry and the musical ride of the Household Cavalry mounted regiment and the musical drive of the King’s Troop Royal Horse Artillery will run throughout each day of the show too.

 Prices of Royal Windsor Horse Show tickets

 Ticket prices depend on the day you wish to attend and whereabouts you would like to sit and access.

 General entry allows you access to the whole showground including its five arenas and the extensive shopping village.

-General entry tickets start from £10 on the Wednesday and include unreserved seating access.
-These tickets then increase in price throughout the rest of the week, costing £29.50 on the Saturday and Sunday.
+General entry tickets start from £10 for children and £25 for adults on the Thursday and include unreserved seating access at the Castle Arena.
+For 2021 there is no reserved seating for dressage or the weekend performances — guests will be seated on arrival at the grandstand according to current Covid policy.
+Tickets then increase in price throughout the rest of the week, costing £37 on the Saturday and Sunday.